Home / The Gospel of Sri Ramakrishna / Volume 1 /

 was a pure non-dualist.
 They disagreed with each other and refuted each

 other's arguments.
 That always happens.
-Still, to the teacher the disciple is
+Still, to the teacher the

 his own."